-Representatives, Mediators, Groups, Coordinators, & Good Offices
+Representatives, Mediators, Coordinators, and Good Offices

 The Security Council has requested the Secretary-General to appoint a variety of representatives and other individuals to assist the Council in addressing situations that threaten international peace and security.
 In some cases, the Security Council has asked the Secretary-General to use his good offices to address a situation directly.
 Between 1988 and 2007, the Repertoire has generally not included coverage of representatives and special representatives of the Secretary-General or his good offices.
 For more information on the good offices of the Secretary-General please see Pacific settlement of disputes and the section on the Secretariat under Relations with other United Nations organs.
 Below is a list of all of these types of organs that have been covered in the Repertoire, with a short description prepared on the basis of the content of the Repertoire, as well as links to the sections covering them.
 They are organized by region, and then under relevant areas or subregions, placed chronologically starting with those established most recently.

 Special Representative of the Secretary-General for Namibia under resolution 431 (1978)

 On 27 July 1978, the Security Council requested the Secretary-General to appoint a Special Representative for Namibia in order to ensure the early independence of Namibia through free elections under the supervision and control of the United Nations.

 Representative of the Secretary-General under resolution 319 (1972)

 The Security Council approved the proposal by the Secretary-General on 1 August 1972 to appoint the Representative to assist him in establishing the necessary conditions so as to enable the people of Namibia, freely and with strict regard to the principle of human equality, to exercise their right to self-determination and independence from South Africa.
 The position of the Representative was terminated on 11 December 1973.

 Representative of the Secretary-General under resolution 415 (1977)